-Indian sweets take the center stage on all festivals, functions and celebratory occasions.
-But you don't need a reason to have a dessert.
+Indian sweets take center stage on all festivals, special occasions, and celebratory events.
+But you don’t need a reason to have dessert.
 They are delicious, colorful, and mouth-watering.
-And if you are craving exotic homemade Indian desserts, I got you covered with this round up.
+And if you are craving exotic homemade Indian desserts, I’ve got you covered with this roundup.

 This list includes some of the traditional North Indian and South Indian sweets that have gained popularity all over the world.

-Indian desserts are served in many restaurants and are easily available at retail stores.
-But it is best to try and make these recipes yourself as you can control the amount of sugar and you also know that you are using natural ingredients.
+Indian desserts are served in many restaurants and are readily available at retail stores.
+But it is best to try to make these recipes yourself, as you can control the amount of sugar and know that you are using natural ingredients.

 Indian sweets are made with a combination of these common ingredients:

-These exotic flavor enhancers add magic to Indian desserts.
-Most of these ingredients are easily available at your next-door supermarket.
+These exotic flavor enhancers add a magical touch to Indian desserts.
+Most of these ingredients are readily available at your next-door supermarket.
 A few specific ones can be found at the Indian grocery store or on Amazon.

-Some of these Indian desserts are super easy to put together and can be made in advance and some can also be frozen.
-You should try making simple ones first like ladoo, kheer, shrikhand etc.
+Some of these Indian desserts are incredibly easy to prepare and can be made in advance, and many can also be frozen.
+You should try making simple ones first, such as ladoo, kheer, and shrikhand.

-I have simplified and adapted a few of the traditional Indian sweets recipes to suit the hectic lifestyles and modern culinary tastes.
-You will enjoy making some of the Instant pot recipes if you need a quick Indian dessert fix.
+I have simplified and adapted a few traditional Indian sweet recipes to suit hectic lifestyles and modern culinary tastes.
+You will enjoy making some of the Instant Pot dessert recipes if you need a quick Indian dessert fix.

 Let’s take a look at the 35+ Indian desserts for you to enjoy: